The Most Extensive Lingopie Review [Full Feature Breakdown]

 Another handy feature is the option to review flashcards from just one specific show, rather than all of them.
 This is useful if you want to go over show-specific cards in between episodes.

 Pop Quiz is a variation of Flashcards, but instead you’ll have a multiple-choice option to pick the correct word.
+Just like flashcards, they use the original audio and scene where the word was encountered.

 Example of what "pop quiz" looks like in Lingopie.